Skip to Content

 • API Verbose Logs: API verbose logs are additional entries in an existing API log that consist of request and response data received or sent through an API Manager API's service URL.
 API verbose logging is not enabled by default and must be enabled on an individual API Manager API for API verbose logs to be included in an API log.

 • API Operation Logs: API operation logs contain the start of an API call and the time elapsed.
-Unlike API logs, debug logs, and verbose logs, API operation logs require the use of a Private Agent and are enabled in the Private Agent configuration file.
-These logs are recorded on the Private Agent in the jitterbit.log file located in the log directory.
+Unlike API logs, debug logs, and verbose logs, API operation logs require the use of a private agent and are enabled in the private agent configuration file.
+These logs are recorded on the private agent in the jitterbit.log file located in the log directory.

 Logging data for API logs, debug logs, and verbose logs is available on the API Logs page for 90 days from the date the API is consumed.